paweljarosz/defarc/README.md

 	local branch_table = defarc.get_branch_by_id("proper-id")
 ```

-### .get_branch([branch])
+### get_branch([branch])
 Returns a table with selected branch data.
-This function returns a proper branch if proper branch_id is provided, otherwise it returns a saved/selected branch_table.
+This function returns a proper branch if proper branch_id is provided, otherwise it returns a selected branch_table.

 * **PARAMETER:** `branch` (string, optional) - an id of a branch from Arcweave JSON or Lua table with branch data (branch_table)
 * **RETURNS:** `branch_table` (table) - a table with data regarding selected branch